 /So what is he up to now?/ He turned the paper over. /Ah./

 A picture of a winged figure with a yard-long braid leading a dark-haired boy into the moonrise.
-DM199.
+DM202.
 This time Duo hadn't pretended to disguise who they were.
 He didn't have to.
 Heero closed his eyes for a moment, pulling his perfect copy of the original from the box in his mind.

 He walked to the office and checked the roster for the Ireland run.
 Good.
 Harris hated flying over water.
 He'd trade in a heartbeat.
 Richleau, the copilot, was a newbie suckup.
-The boy would look the other way when Heero stowed his motorcycle in the hold. /Hell, he'd probably kiss my ass just to say he'd been copilot to the great Heero Yuy./ He could just hear the boy's fake French accent now.
-It made him ill.
+The boy would look the other way when Heero stowed his motorcycle in the hold. /Hell, he'd probably kiss my ass just to say he'd been copilot to the great Heero Yuy./ He could hear the boy's fake French accent in his mind.
+It always made him ill.
 He'd dump the controls to the boy, let him get a few hours on his log.
 That should keep him busy enough that Heero wouldn't have to endure much of his inane conversation.

 He called Harris, then the Dublin office.
 He told the receptionist what he wanted and she offered to take care of it for him.
 She knew just the place and it gave her an excuse to go shopping after work today.
 He'd accepted, thanking her.
 It would save him time tomorrow.

 Duo sat, knees to chest, waiting.
-He had delivered the second half of his kick to the Sligo office that morning, wearing his uniform and making lots of noise at the receptionist about being sure to give it to "Captain Heero Yuy -- H-e-e-r-o Y-u-y -- that's Heero Yuy", just as soon as he got in from his flight.
+He had delivered the second half of his kick to the Sligo office that morning, wearing his uniform and making lots of noise to the receptionist about being sure to give it to "Captain Heero Yuy -- H-e-e-r-o Y-u-y -- that's Heero Yuy", just as soon as he got in from his flight.
 He'd told her the flight and the ETA at least three times.
 The receptionist wouldn't forget him any time soon.

 Heero was over two hours late. /It isn't like him to be late.
 He isn't coming.
 Damn that bastard.
 He really doesn't care about me.
 Boysdon'tcry.
 That's a lie!
 A damn lie!/ Duo's head fell to his knees and he wept.
 He almost didn't hear it until it was too late.